- December 10, 2018

 One of the most common questions by consumers is whether they have the ability to return a new car.
 This is referred to as a ‘cooling off period.’
 Many consumers do not know that most car sales contracts in the state have fine print that allows the dealer to demand YOU return the car within 10 days.
 This rule exists because dealers often sell vehicles without financing being fully in place at the time of sale.
 If more than 10 days pass, the dealer does NOT have the right to order you to return the vehicle.
+However, if you find yourself in a situation involving a car accident, it’s essential to consult with an experienced car accident lawyer to understand your rights and options.

 But most consumers do not have this right to return a vehicle soon after the sale.
 There are some situations where you may be able to return the vehicle, but much depends upon the specific situation.
+However, if you find yourself in a situation involving a vehicle accident, it’s crucial to consult with a vehicle accident lawyer to navigate your legal options.

 California Consumer Right to Return a Vehicle